GowthamiBankuru/Digital-Mentor-for-UMBC-COEIT-Undergraduate-Studies/README.txt

 pip install -r req.txt
 4. Run the Streamlit app: Start the Streamlit application by running: streamlit run app.py
-5. Interact with the application: Open your browser and navigate to the local URL provided by Streamlit (usually http://localhost:8501).
+5. Interact with the application: Open your browser and navigate to the local URL provided by Streamlit.
 From the sidebar, you can navigate through different tools such as the Admission Checker, Course Recommender, Academic Progress Tracker, Career Accelerator, and the Admin Dashboard.

 How to Use Each Feature
 1. Admission Checker:
-Enter your academic information (e.g., high school GPA, SAT/ACT scores).
+Enter your academic information (e.g., high school GPA, SAT and ACT scores).
 Receive a prediction of your likelihood of being admitted to a UMBC COEIT program.
 Review any areas where your scores may need improvement.
 2. Course Recommender: